A shared inbox is a great way to have more eyes on your emails and ensure not a single email can slip through the cracks.

 - Keep all your emails archived and searchable

-What you may not like: Helpmonks’ interface appears quite dull and is not very user-friendly.
+What you may not like: Helpmonks’ interface appears quite dated and is not user-friendly.

 Missive offers a wide range of integration capabilities and can be integrated with popular business tools and platforms such as Asana, Shopify, Trello, Todoist, Dropbox, and more.